Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Main Advantages of Kitsilano Beach

 • Kitsilano is a spectacular beach.
-Things to do before the fireworks include going for a swim in either the ocean or outdoor pool, playing or watching beach volleyball, taking kids you’re with to the playground, and just plain hanging out at the beach.
+Things to do include going for a swim in either the ocean or outdoor pool, playing or watching beach volleyball, taking kids you’re with to the playground, or just hanging out at the beach.

 Main Disadvantages of Kitsilano Beach

-• Parking can be a challenge.
-Take public transit if you can, but be prepared for long lineups for the bus afterwards.
+• Parking could be a challenge.
+Fireworks attendees were encouraged to take public transit if they could and to prepare for long lineups for the bus afterwards.

-• Post-fireworks traffic can be a nightmare, but at least not as bad as some other venues depending on where you have to get to (i.e. Jericho and Locarno beaches can be even worse if heading east after the show).
+• Post-fireworks traffic could be a nightmare, but at least not as bad as some other venues depending on where you had to get to.
+(Jericho and Locarno beaches could be even worse if headed east after the show.)

 Kitsilano Showboat Venue and English Bay